 Individual stock assessment models have been developed iteratively over many years but have settled since the last full assessment to include four structurally different models that are fitted in a two-way cross to Long (i.e., full history) or Short (i.e., since 1992) data series and to Coastwide (i.e., as a single area) or AAF (i.e., Areas-as-Fleets).
 The models use different approaches to fixing or estimating natural mortality, selectivity, and environmental factors.
 The rationales provided for the model development are credible and robust based on historical analyses, data availability, and utility.
 All models are individually fit using state of the art manual, iterative tuning techniques which are well explained.
-As an in-development assessment, final tuning will be required once the assessment considers addition or replacement of models for the final assessment.
+As an in-development assessment, final tuning will be required once the assessment approach is agreed and final 2019 data become available.
+The in-development assessment considers addition or replacement of models for the final assessment.
 This review finds the four models a good basis for providing a consistent, robust and credible risk assessment to the IPHC in early 2020.
 Especially given the progress being made on Management Strategy Evaluation by the IPHC Secretariat, for possible implementation of agreed mortality-setting rules by 2021, major changes to the existing set of stock assessment models is not encouraged.